Glimpses of Bhutan -4 days

 - Tips for Staff ( guide and driver )

 Hotels in Bhutan are approved and classified by the government as grade A, B and C. These government approved hotels are equivalent to 3-4 star hotels elsewhere.
-Based on availability at the time of your booking, we provide grade A hotels in Paro and Thimphu.
-We use Hotel Tashi Namgay Resort or similar in Paro and Hotel Migmar or similar in Thimpu.
-Since the Glimpse of Bhutan Tour is designed on twin sharing basis, you share room with your fellow traveler but in case you prefer single rooms we charge USD 150 as single supplement.
+Based on availability at the time booking, A grade hotels will be provided in this trip.
+We use Tashi Namgay Resort in Paro and Hotel Migmar in Thimpu.
+All accommodations are on a twin-shared basis.
+Single supplement will be served on request and will cost USD 210.

 Day to Day Itinerary

-After early breakfast, drive to airport for departure.
-Today you bid farewell to the Himalayan Kingdom and her friendly people.
+Today we bid farewell to the tiny Himalayan Kingdom and her friendly people.
+After early breakfast, we leave Thimpu for Paro airport which will take us around 1 hour.
 Druk Air generally departs in the early morning to avoid adverse weather conditions.
-Therefore, after taking breakfast, we transfer you to the airport in the morning depending on the flight schedule and your destination.
-Our representative will bid you farewell.
+Therefore, after taking breakfast, we will be taken to the airport in the morning for final departure.

 Equipment and Packing List

-While packing for Glimpses of Bhutan Tour certain equipments are essential.
+While packing for Glimpses of Bhutan certain equipments are essential.

 Please Click here